mickymacirl/rathmackneecastle/README.md

 Rathmacknee Castle is a website that allows users to have a place to find interesting historical facts surrounding Rathmacknee Castle.

 This website will provide information on the castle in the townsland of Rathmacknee in Wexford, Ireland.
-This site will give the information about the history of the castle, links to social media accounts and a contact form to contact the castle owners,
+This site will give the information about the history of the castle, links to social media accounts and a contact form to contact the castle owners.

 View the live site: *[here](https://mickymacirl.github.io/rathmackneecastle/)*